MattDierick/RTD-AzureAD-APM/source/class1/module2/module2.rst

 Architecture of Cloud App
 #########################

 .. note :: In this use case, we don't cover only internal, sensitive or legacy applications.
-In a real world, customers have application on-prems and in the public cloud.
+In a real world, customers have applications on-prems and in the public cloud.

-.. note :: A Wordpress application is already up and running in Azure Cloud at this address ``https://wordpress-apm-aad.azurewebsites.net/```
+.. note :: A Wordpress application is already up and running in Azure Cloud at this address ``https://wordpress-apm-aad.azurewebsites.net/``

 .. image:: ../pictures/module2/WP_UDF.png
    :align: center